-The purpose of this PQI is to expand on therapy management of ibrutinib (Imbruvica) when used in combination with obinutuzumab (Gazyva).
+Description: The purpose of this PQI is to expand on therapy management of ibrutinib when used in combination with obinutuzumab.

-This latest FDA approval extends the indications for Ibrutinib; already approved as a single agent OR in combination with bendamustine and rituximab.
+Background: This FDA has extended the indications for ibrutinib; already approved as a single agent OR in combination with bendamustine and rituximab.
 Ibrutinib is indicated for Mantle Cell Lymphoma (MCL) and Marginal Zone Lymphoma (MZL) at doses of 560 mg daily.
-Ibrutinib is also indicated for Waldenstrom’s Macroglobulinemia (WM), chronic Graft versus Host disease (cGVHD) and CLL/SLL at doses of 420 mg daily.
+Ibrutinib is also indicated for Waldenstrom’s Macroglobulinemia (WM), chronic Graft versus Host disease (cGVHD) and Chronic Lymphocytic Lymphoma/Small Lymphocytic Lymphoma (CLL/SLL) at doses of 420 mg daily.

-Upon receiving a new prescription for Ibrutinib for specific use in combination with obinutuzumab
+PQI Process: Upon receiving a new prescription for ibrutinib for specific use in combination with obinutuzumab:

-- Assess patients risk for Tumor Lysis Syndrome (laboratory abnormalities of potassium, uric acid, phosphate, serum creatinine) which commonly occurs during the first cycle.
+- Assess risk for Tumor Lysis Syndrome (laboratory abnormalities of potassium, uric acid, phosphate, serum creatinine) which commonly occurs during the first cycle

-- then Obinutuzumab 900 mg on Day 2
+- then Obinutuzumab 900 mg IV on Day 2

-- Followed by Ibrutinib 420 mg Daily with:
+- Followed by Ibrutinib 420 mg by mouth once daily with:

-- Consider if a dose modification for ibrutinib is warranted (hypertension, dermatologic toxicities, risk of bleeding, hepatic impairment, fluid retention, cardiac arrhythmias or abnormalities).
+- Consider modification for ibrutinib if warranted due to hypertension, dermatologic toxicities, risk of bleeding, hepatic impairment, fluid retention, cardiac arrhythmias or abnormalities

 - Acetaminophen 650 mg – 1000 mg at least 30 minutes prior

-- Antihistamine (example: Diphenhydramine 50 mg at least 30 minutes prior)
+- Antihistamine (ex: diphenhydramine 50 mg) at least 30 minutes prior

-- IV glucocorticoid (example: Dexamethasone 20 mg, methylprednisolone 80 mg) at least 60 minutes prior
+- IV glucocorticoid (ex: dexamethasone 20 mg) at least 60 minutes prior

-- Review standard laboratory findings (CBC, CMP, Hepatitis, LDH, and Quantitative Immunoglobulins) monthly and as indicated.
+- Review CBC, CMP, hepatitis, LDH, and quantitative immunoglobulins monthly and as indicated

-- Verify recommended antiviral (herpes and varicella virus) and pneumocystis prophylaxis are initiated.
-Consider antibacterial and antifungal prophylaxis for at risk patients.
+- Verify recommended antiviral (herpes and varicella virus) and pneumocystis prophylaxis are initiated

 Patient Centered Activities: